 Jane tells me the main thing she wanted to achieve was a large, light space with plenty of room for walking around and better flow with the rest of the house.
 Hello, extension.
 She also wanted a large island, plus a giant double-door fridge-freezer and lots of storage.
 “Building an extension created room to improve the flow through spaces and also gave me the opportunity to have the large, light and airy kitchen I’d thought about of for years,” she says.

-“This did mean the project as a whole took longer than first expected – ending up being a year in total – I was totally comfortable with all of my choices,” she says.
+“This did mean the project as a whole took longer than first expected – ending up being a year in total,” she says.
+“I was totally comfortable with all of my choices.”

-I love how the dark blue contrasts against the marble.
-For the cabinets, I wanted a bespoke French-style door with chunky mouldings for a look in keeping with the era of the property, but I added leather and chrome handles for an up-to-date twist.
+“I love how the dark blue contrasts against the marble,” she explains.
+“For the cabinets, I wanted a bespoke French-style door with chunky mouldings for a look in keeping with the era of the property.
+But I added leather and chrome handles for an up-to-date twist.”